napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 After removing the classifier:

-- ✅ Your plugin will still work when manually installed (`pip install your-plugin`)
+- Your plugin will still work when manually installed (`pip install your-plugin`)
-- ❌ It won't appear in the napari plugin manager
+- It won't appear in the napari plugin manager
-- ❌ It won't appear on the napari hub
+- It won't appear on the napari hub
-- ❌ It won't be automatically discovered by napari
+- It won't be automatically discovered by napari metadata tools

-If you want your plugin to remain installable with the napari plugin manager but not appear in search, use the `visibility: hidden` setting in your `napari.yaml` manifest instead.

 ## Troubleshooting